LaputanMachines/opengl-renderer/README.md

 I've made some changes, but this is very much a product of the lesson plan and coursework assigned in the TinyRenderer project.

 ---
+## Development Tracking

+The following devlog tracks my progress in implementing my OpenGL backend.
+It follows the same lesson structure as the TinyRenderer coursework.

-## Lesson One: Wireframe Rendering
+### Lesson One: Wireframe Rendering

 The first step to building a renderer was to render a file filled with 3D vectors (an `obj` file) by drawing lines on the screen.
 This was done by using the [Bresenham's Line Algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).